WPChill/imageseo-wordpress/readme.txt

 To help us translate Image SEO in your language, contact us

 == Changelog ==

+= 1.2.3 (02-25-2020) =
+- Bugfix: Updating the cache on the image counter
+- Improved: Background image counter processing (performance improvement)
+- Improved : Possibility to go back on a file name change
+- Remove useless files
+- Removing autoload from some options
+- Removing the duration of permanent image redirections (htaccess)

 = 1.2.3 (02-19-2020) =
 - Bugfix: Selection of the default language at the time of upload